Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Unstoppable_Applications_slides.md

 Notes:

-Note, this is a bit dated with advancements in the field, but a good approx. representation.
+This diagram is a bit dated with advancements in the field, but a good approx. representation.

-Also an observation and clarification: dApps canonically refer to smart contract applications.
+Observation and clarification: DApps canonically refer to smart contract applications.
 These exist _within the context_ of consensus systems that themselves inherit properties of unstoppability from.
-The academy (to date) is almost exclusively focused on _consensus system engineering_ - we reason about blockchains themselves, and "dApp"s use these as platforms to operate in.
+The academy (to date) is almost exclusively focused on _consensus system engineering_ - we reason about blockchains themselves, and "DApp"s use these as platforms to operate in.
 Smart contracts module _may_ include detains on unstoppable dapps design considerations.

 <!-- TODO: update this graphic, rather stale (Joe mentioned in Cambridge) -->